dgumenyuk/AmbieGen_tool/README.md

 ```
 ## Installation
 1. Clone this repository to your local machine.
 2. To install the dependencies needed to use the project, run `pip install -r requirements.txt` from inside the repository folder.
+Python 3.8 + is required.
 3. Now AmbieGen is ready to use.
 Check the [following section](https://github.com/dgumenyuk/AmbieGen_tool#usage) on how to use it.

 ## Usage